pactus-project/pactus.org/docs/guide/run-ansible.md

 You can open the `task/vault.yml` and see the content.
 It's encrypted.

 One more step, open the config file and update `MintbaseAddress`.
-This can be different than validator address.
-Tou can also change other configs like `Moniker`, etc.
+This can be different from the validator address.
+You can also change other configs like `Moniker`, etc.

 ## Deploy Zarb

 Now we are ready to deploy the Zarb.

 First install the `geerlingguy.docker` plugin.
-This plugin will install docker in server machine.
+This plugin will install docker for the server machine.

 ```
 ansible-galaxy install geerlingguy.docker